AerialX/PSL1GHT/README.md

 ------

-At the moment, PSL1GHT has basic libc support, with stdout debugging, file access, etc. You can call lv2 syscalls and do some fun stuff with that, but it doesn't link to PS3 dynamic libraries yet which is where all the exciting functionality comes in.
+At the moment, PSL1GHT has basic libc support, with stdout debugging, file access, etc. It doesn't have any way to access the screen/graphics.
+You can call lv2 syscalls and do some fun stuff with that, but it doesn't link to PS3 dynamic libraries yet which is where all the exciting functionality comes in.
 Also, a make_fself equivalent is still missing.